 This handy blue card doesn’t have any red flags, but you need to know that since this cash back rewards card doesn’t tout travel rewards, points only kick in when making purchases in the United States.
 For example, when you shop at a Nordstrom in New York, it earns you rewards.
 But the purchase you made at the Nordstrom in Nova Scotia, Canada, does not.

 Reward Dollars cannot be used to pay the minimum payment due.
 The credits must be applied to the total balance owed on the card.
-So, after the 0% introductory APR has passed (12 months), this is not necessarily the credit card you want to use “for emergencies” and pay off later.

-We like Blue Cash Everyday® Card from American Express as a go-to credit card when you make purchases as part of your regular, weekly errands.
+We like the Blue Cash Everyday® Card from American Express as a go-to credit card when you make purchases as part of your regular, weekly errands.
 Filling up at the pump, buying groceries for the week and picking up some new pieces of wardrobe are the sorts of purchases that rack your points up quickly.